ginobaltazar7/metaverse-web3/README.md

 The term was first coined by Neal Stephenson, in his famous science fiction novel called Snow Crash where people utilize digital avatars to control and compete with each other to upgrade their status.

-### Useful Reads to Share
+## Useful Reads to Share

-## Books
+### Books
-- [Blockchain Revolution by Tapscott](https://www.amazon.com/Blockchain-Revolution-Technology-Cryptocurrencies-Changing/dp/1101980141) I read this book when it was first released around 2017 and it has singlehandedly reframed my thinking around tech, decentralization and what's possible.
+- [Blockchain Revolution by Tapscott](https://www.amazon.com/Blockchain-Revolution-Technology-Cryptocurrencies-Changing/dp/1101980141) - I read this book when it was first released around 2017 and it has singlehandedly reframed my thinking around tech, decentralization and what's possible.
 Blockchain and crypto are enablers for the metaverse.

 - [The Metaverse: And How it Will Revolutionize Everything](https://www.amazon.com/Metaverse-How-Will-Revolutionize-Everything/dp/1324092033) - Forthcoming book by Matthew Ball who runs the Roundhill Ball Metaverse ETF index and was formerly Head of Strategy at Amazon Studios.

-- [Snow Crash](https://www.amazon.com/Snow-Crash-Neal-Stephenson/dp/0553380958) Neal Stephenson's seminal book on metaverse, published in 1992.
+- [Snow Crash](https://www.amazon.com/Snow-Crash-Neal-Stephenson/dp/0553380958) - Neal Stephenson's seminal book on metaverse, published in 1992.

-## Videos
+### Videos
-- [Meta Reality Labs Chief Scientist on AR VR XR](https://research.facebook.com/blog/2022/4/reality-labs-chief-scientist-gives-talk-on-augmented-reality-at-the-2021-ieee-international-electron-devices-meeting/) Michael Abrash, Chief Scientist at Reality Labs, spoke at the 67th IEEE International Electron Devices Meeting (IEDM) in December 2021.
+- [Meta Reality Labs Chief Scientist on AR VR XR](https://research.facebook.com/blog/2022/4/reality-labs-chief-scientist-gives-talk-on-augmented-reality-at-the-2021-ieee-international-electron-devices-meeting/) - Michael Abrash, Chief Scientist at Reality Labs, spoke at the 67th IEEE International Electron Devices Meeting (IEDM) in December 2021.
 In the talk, Abrash describes his vision of the AR and VR future and some of the semiconductor innovations that will be necessary to bring it to life.

-## Links
+### Links
-- [Omigroup](https://github.com/omigroup/omigroup) sandbox for discussing interoperability among metaverses, [consensus strategy via git](https://hackmd.io/msSrKU3NQv2QO8_aU5IhHQ?view)
+- [Omigroup](https://github.com/omigroup/omigroup) - Sandbox for discussing interoperability among metaverses, [consensus strategy via git](https://hackmd.io/msSrKU3NQv2QO8_aU5IhHQ?view)
 - [The Metaverse Primer](https://www.matthewball.vc/the-metaverse-primer) - 9 Part series from Matthew Ball
 -[Crypto, web3, and the Metaverse](https://www.bennettinstitute.cam.ac.uk/wp-content/uploads/2022/03/Policy-brief-Crypto-web3-and-the-metaverse.pdf) Overview of crypto’s core concepts, along policy questions raised by its increasing adoption by citizens and organisations.
 - [The Future of Media: Movies, the Metaverse](https://www.joincolossus.com/episodes/69430337/ball-the-future-of-media-movies-the-metaverse-and-more?tab=shownotes) - Investor field guide to the Metaverse by Matthew Ball